Tregwynt Mansion

 Tregwynt Mansion is a house in the parish of Granston in Pembrokeshire, Wales.
 The Tregwynt Hoard was found during renovations in 1996.

 Location

 Tregwynt means "place of the winds".
 The building has an exposed position on the coast above Abermawr.

-Tregynt is one of the oldest house sites in the north of Pembrokeshire, with records dating to the 14th century.
+Tregwynt is one of the oldest house sites in the north of Pembrokeshire, with records dating to the 14th century.

 For six centuries it was owned by the Harries family.

 The 1844 Topographical Dictionary of Wales says of Granston, the parish that contains Tregwynt, "It is intersected by the turnpike-road leading from Fishguard to St. David's, and is watered by a small stream, which, after flowing through it, falls into the sea near Aberbâch. ...
 The surrounding scenery is not distinguished by any peculiarity of feature, though from the higher grounds some good views are obtained over the [St. George's] Channel and the adjacent country."

 Building

 The present Grade II*-listed manor house and outbuildings date from the 18th century.

 The building is a plain two-story house with an L-plan, faced with yellow ochre roughcast.

 The roofs are slate.
 There is a single-story farm wing attached to the west end.

 The six-window east entrance front with narrow sashes dates to the earlier part of the 18th century.

 The rear range, where an earlier stair-tower had stood, dates from the late 18th century or early 19th century.

 The owners decided to add a ballroom to the house in 1792.

 The large, plain hipped ballroom has five long windows above a low basement.

 In the interior, the front range has low rooms with an oak roof.
 The rear has a pine roof.

 There are fluted arches with keystones on both floors, which originally led to the rear stair.

 The present stair hall to the rear was built in the early 19th century.